View of an aisle with seating on both sides leading a band performing on stage.

 The Danforth Music Hall

-The Danforth Music Hall was constructed in 1919 to show movies to the roaring 20s crowds.
-It wasn’t until the 70s that the Danforth started hosting live music, and even later, in 2011, when it officially earned its current name.
+Surprisingly, this beloved music venue in Toronto’s Danforth neighbourhood was not originally intended to host concerts.
+The Danforth Music Hall was constructed in 1919 to show movies.
+It wasn’t until the 1970s that the Danforth started hosting live music, and even later, in 2011, when it officially earned its current name.

-Still, the century for which it’s been in action has made the Danforth one of Toronto’s most iconic music venues, one that has seen such high-profile names as Lorde, St. Vincent and Rihanna grace the stage.
+The Danforth Music Hall has become one of Toronto’s most iconic music venues, one that has seen high-profile names like Lorde, St. Vincent and Rihanna grace the stage.

 Location: 147 Danforth Avenue, Toronto